bmagalhaes/ECO395M-HW2/HW2.md

 If we observe the histogram of the number of shares, we can see that the data is skewed towards the lower end.
-It shows that although there are a broad range of articles that have well exceded 7,000 shares, a large portion of Mashable's articles are in the 800-1,200 shares range.
+It shows that although there are a broad range of articles that have well exceeded 7,000 shares, a large portion of Mashable's articles are in the 800-1,200 shares range.
 A majority being slightly below our 1,400 shares threshold.